hawkeye02/Workshop-DonkeyTracker/README.md

 * A computer with access to the internet and where you have the rights to install software or that has already the following dependencies installed.
 * A **Code Editor**.
 I prefer [Visual Studio Code](https://code.visualstudio.com/) and use the following extensions for this workshop:
     * [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) for the documentation in Markdown
+    * [Cordova Tools](https://marketplace.visualstudio.com/items?itemName=vsmobile.cordova-tools) for the mobile application development
 * [Postman](https://www.getpostman.com/) or a similar tool to craft and test HTTP POST requests.
+* The mobile application is develped in [Apache Cordova](https://cordova.apache.org), a framework for the development of cross-platform, hybrid applications that translates HTML5 and JavaScript to native code.
+While you write the code only once and can deploy anywhere, the requirements for the development environment will vary depending on our development machine and the playtforms you develop for.
+If you build on a Mac and deploy to iOS you will find more details on how to set up the machine in [appendix 4](./Appendix-04).
+For other development machnes and platforms check out the Apache Cordova [Get Started](https://cordova.apache.org/#getstarted) and the [platform specific guides](https://cordova.apache.org/docs/en/latest/index.html#develop-for-platforms).

 ## Step 1: Persisting Data in DynamoDB Table